linode/docs/docs/guides/databases/redis/using-redis-client-side-caching/index.md

 3) 1) "cat_one:key_three"
 {{< /output >}}

 The broadcast mode also supports multiple prefixes.
-For instance, modifying the example above:
+The example below adds prefixes that modify the previous example:

     CLIENT TRACKING on BCAST PREFIX cat_one: PREFIX cat_two: PREFIX cat_three: REDIRECT 15

-### Additional Settings
+### Redis Client Tracking Settings

 Redis's client tracking comes with some additional parameters that let you fine-tune how the server tracks clients and sends notifications.
 The following sections explain what these parameters are and how you can use them.